 Serve Finished Message: The server once receives the message from the client, sends its own encrypted finished message with the session key.

-Few Points to consider: In the SSL handshake process, it is to note that the SSL certificate should be active and not expired.
+Few Points to consider: In the SSL handshake process, it is noted that the SSL certificate should be active and not expired.
 The SSL certificate should be issued by a reputed certificate authority.
 The user should not face any SSL warning due to improper installation of the certificate.
-The installation error includes missing root or intermediate certificate or expired root and intermediate certificate.
+The installation error includes missing root or intermediate certificates or expired root and intermediate certificates.

 HTTPS Everywhere: You can enable HTTPS Everywhere add-on from the Electronic Frontier Foundation (EFF), which is available for Chrome, Safari, and Firefox.
 Else, you can go to the Extension section in Chrome browser and add it to the chrome browser.

 Now that you are clear about HTTPS port 443, do you plan to switch your site to HTTPS?
 By doing so, you will enjoy improved security and all the other benefits mentioned in the article, including customer trust.
 If you implement SSL/TLS certificate and run your site over HTTPS port 443, it is a crucial step you can take to secure your site.